 We participate in the annual University Rover Challenge (URC) organized by Mars Society, USA.
 In URC 2017, our team finished 8th out of 82 teams across the globe and stood 1st among the Asian teams.
 Since our inception, the team has provided a platform to aspiring engineering students by pushing them beyond the theoretical knowledge they gain in classrooms to inculcate technical and practical skills.
 The team is also working on research related to the role of a rover in the field of space exploration and future Mars missions.
-Here is a video of our Critical Design Review, which was adjudged second best in the world:
+Here is a video of our System Acceptance Review for URC 2019:

-Mars Rover Manipal has divided its work into four subsystems.
+Mars Rover Manipal has divided its work into five subsystems.

 Electronics and Artificial Intelligence